marcelcremer/Homepage/_posts/2019-05-16-ng-compilation-speed.markdown

 Do you have a large angular application that takes too long to compile / serve / compile tests?
 This little thing helped me:

-### Increase the node process memory
+### Increasing the node process memory

 By default, a node process can take up to 1,76GB of RAM.
-This is by original design of Javascript, where the assumption was, that a single thread (which node has) will not exceed a total of 2 GB RAM.
+This is by original design of Javascript, where the assumption was, that a single thread (which node has) will not exceed a total of 2GB RAM.

 However, things got a bit more complex the last few years, because JavaScript frameworks evolved and allowed to compose different libraries to a framework or in our case - the angular compile mechanism.